Baltoli/project-docs/notes/log.md

     machinery to achieve the same idea.
 * Worth nothing that currently I still don't know the actual cause of the lifetime problem.
+* Final thoughts: I think the deletion marker is the best way to go without touching an LLVM pass as well.
+Benefits are:
+  * No more messing around with these weird lifetime errors
+  * Not throwing away information as the current approach does - all it's doing is *adding to* the manifest data to suggest approaches to the instrumentation pass.